carehs12/guardianes_informaticos/README.md

 ## Gems and Components

-  The application has a small authentication module implemented using devise, and complementing with letter opener for email previews on development.
+  The application has a small authentication module implemented using devise, and complemented with letter opener for email previews on development.

   After the authentication module, there are 3 modules implemented inside the system:

-  - A user administration, where you can craete, edit and delete users.
+  - A user administration, where you can create, edit and delete users.
 The users will later be used in the schedules as employees

   - A service administration, where you can create different services, and specify the time windows for each day of the week when creating schedules

   - A schedule management, which has 2 submodules: The first one is the schedule management, that has availabilities, and a results table, were you can see the result of the algorithm.
-The second submodules is the schedule optimizer: this optimizer is a standalone group of services that receive data, optimize it and return a result that will then be saved to the database
+The second submodule is the schedule optimizer: this optimizer is a standalone group of services that receive data, optimize it and return a result that will then be saved to the database